Engineering Biological Systems Engineering

 The Department of Biological Systems Engineering is located in Chase Hall on East Campus.
 BSEN students participate in classes and laboratories on both East and City Campuses.
 BSEN courses are offered on East Campus.
 Basic courses in math, chemistry, physics, engineering sciences, computers, and electives in mechanical, civil, electrical, and chemical engineering are taken on City Campus.
 Convenient bus transportation is available between campuses.

 Students benefit from small classes and personal acquaintances with faculty.
 In consultation with their advisor, students select electives that permit specialization in an emphasis area applicable to their career aspirations.
 Many students work part-time on departmental research projects, gaining valuable experience for employment in industry and for graduate or professional studies.
 Students also benefit from summer jobs, internships, and co-op programs.
 These opportunities give students practical experience to learn about careers in engineering.
-Students also gain valuable experience through participation in professional organizations such as the American Society of Agricultural and Biological Engineers, the Water and Environmental Federation, the UNL Soil and Water Resources Club, the Biomedical Engineering Society, the Nebraska Society of Professional Engineers, the Fountain Wars Club, and the Society for Women Engineers.
+Students also gain valuable experience through participation in professional organizations such as the American Society of Agricultural and Biological Engineers, the Water and Environmental Federation, the UNL Soil and Water Resources Club, the Biomedical Engineering Society, the Nebraska Society of Professional Engineers, the Husker Precision Water Team, the Husker Robotics, and the Society for Women Engineers.

 Major Department Admission